VDC: Virtual Design & Construction | Autodesk

 The AEC Collection supports both 4D and 5D BIM (US site), helping to streamline construction scheduling and more accurately estimate costs and planning.

 The AEC Collection provides VDC coordinators a comprehensive set of BIM and CAD tools to help streamline the entire construction project workflow.
-Accelerate the design process, automate tasks, improve collaboration, and optimize management tasks from conception through completion.
+Accelerate the design process, automate tasks, improve collaboration and optimise management tasks from conception through to completion.

-The Autodesk AEC Collection includes software that supports both advanced whole-project analyses and modeling.
-Easily produce 3D models from 2D concepts, then simply update the data in the model as changes are made.
-Analyze project details using simulation, coordinate models with project quantities and schedules, then quantify and analyze time and costs.

-The AEC Collection includes 3ds Max and Revit, enhanced visualization tools that allow you to turn 3D BIM models into engaging spatial experiences.